jhdavis8/amp-ver/README.md

 make list_2
 ```

-The output of each experiment is stored in the out/ directory.
+The output of each experiment is stored in the `out/` directory.
 The summary
-output for each data structure is stored in a file named out/DS_n.out, where DS
+output for each data structure is stored in a file named `out/DS_n.out`, where
-is the name of the data structure and n is the limit set.
-The outputs for each
+`DS` is the name of the data structure and `n` is the limit set.
+The outputs for
-schedule are stored in separate files in under a directory named out/DS_n.dir,
+each schedule are stored in separate files in under a directory named
-following the same naming convention.
-For example, the output for the
+`out/DS_n.dir`, following the same naming convention.
+For example, the output
-CoarseHashSet data structure using the first set of limits is stored in
+for the `CoarseHashSet` data structure using the first set of limits is stored
-out/CoarseHashSet_1.out, and the output for the first schedule is stored in
+in `out/CoarseHashSet_1.out`, and the output for the first schedule is stored in
-out/CoarseHashSet_1.dir/schedule_1.out, along with the CIVL schedule
+`out/CoarseHashSet_1.dir/schedule_1.out`, along with the CIVL schedule
-configuration file as schedule_1.cvl.
+configuration file as `schedule_1.cvl`.
 To run just one data structure and limit
 set combination, one can run the corresponding target.
 For example, to run just
-the CoarseHashSet data structure using the first set of limits, one would run:
+the `CoarseHashSet` data structure using the first set of limits, one would run:

 ```
 make out/CoarseHashSet_1.out